An urban oasis in the heart of Madrid

 Throughout the following centuries, the park underwent various transformations under different Spanish monarchs.
 During the reign of Charles III in the 18th century, El Retiro Park was redesigned in the neoclassical style, adding new elements such as fountains, pavilions, and monuments.
 The park’s famous main pond, the Estanque Grande del Retiro, was also created during this period.

 In the 19th century, after the Napoleonic invasion of Spain, the park was finally opened to the public.
-Today is beloved by locals and visitors alike.
+Today it is beloved by locals and visitors alike.

 Exploring inside El Retiro Park

 While others were simply dressed in their sweats and t-shirts while they went jogging or cycling.
+Needless to say, the park is a great place for people watching too.

 My wow moment came after clapping eyes on the topiary.
 The bushes were preened and pruned to sculptural perfection.
 My deepest admiration go to the gardeners who are true artists.
-The garden looked like a work of art!
+The garden looked like a work of art.

 So with its beautiful sculptures, monuments, galleries, idyllic lake and sublime topiary, El Retiro Park is so much more than just a park.